Photo by Liv Bruce on Unsplash

 4. Provide instructions for the distribution of assets

 If both parents die, estate planning ensures that their assets are used to care for their children.
 This also avoids family feuds in the distribution of assets.

-Letters of instructions can be used to tell your representatives everything they need to know to manage your estate.
+Letters of instructions or letters of wishes can be used to tell your representatives everything they need to know to manage your estate.
 These instructions can provide them with relevant information as they carry out the stipulations of your will.